-The commercial success of Zalviso and our other product candidates will depend upon the acceptance of these products by the medical community, including physicians, nurses, patients, and pharmacy and therapeutics committees.
+The commercial success of Zalviso and our other product candidates, if approved, will depend upon the acceptance of these products by the medical community, including physicians, nurses, patients, and pharmacy and therapeutics committees.

-The degree of market acceptance of any of our product candidates will depend on a number of factors, including:
+The degree of market acceptance of Zalviso and our other product candidates, if approved, will depend on a number of factors, including:

-· demonstration of clinical safety and efficacy compared to other products;

-- the relative convenience, ease of administration and acceptance by physicians, patients and health care payors; - the prevalence and severity of any AEs or SAEs; - overcoming the perception of sufentanil as a potentially unsafe drug due to its high potency; - · limitations or warnings contained in the FDA-approved label for Zalviso; - restrictions or limitations placed on Zalviso due to the REMS; - · availability of alternative treatments; - · existing capital investment by hospitals in IV PCA technology; - pricing and cost-effectiveness; - the effectiveness of our or any future collaborators' sales and marketing strategies; - our ability to obtain hospital formulary approval; - · our ability to obtain and maintain sufficient third party coverage or reimbursement; and - the willingness of patients to pay out-of-pocket in the absence of third party coverage.
+- demonstration of clinical safety and efficacy compared to other products; - the relative convenience, ease of administration and acceptance by physicians, patients and health care payors; - the prevalence and severity of any AEs or SAEs; - overcoming the perception of sufentanil as a potentially unsafe drug due to its high potency; - limitations or warnings contained in the FDA-approved label for Zalviso; - restrictions or limitations placed on Zalviso due to the REMS; - availability of alternative treatments; - existing capital investment by hospitals in IV PCA technology; - · pricing and cost-effectiveness; - the effectiveness of our or any future collaborators' sales and marketing strategies; - our ability to obtain hospital formulary approval; - our ability to obtain and maintain sufficient third party coverage or reimbursement.